pfsense/docs/source/routing/bypassing-policy-routing.rst

 Bypassing Policy Routing
 ========================

-The Multi-WAN capability of pfSense uses the *route-to* functionality in pf to direct traffic out via specific gateways.
+The Multi-WAN capability of pfSense® software uses the *route-to* functionality in pf to direct traffic out via specific gateways.
 Rules that match traffic to send connections out a specific WAN can cause local or VPN traffic destinations to exit the firewall WAN rather than following local routing, which is likely not the intended effect.

 To ensure proper delivery of local or VPN routed traffic, or other external traffic that must obey the system routing table, rules must be